ybian/ybian.github.com/source/_posts/2012-08-15-a-quicksilver-action-to-create-new-reminders.markdown

 <!-- more -->

 And here is the source code.
-Just drop it under `~/Library/Application Support/Quicksilver/Actions` and make it executable by using `chmod 755 <script>` in terminal (thanks to Luke for pointing it out), then restart Quicksilver.
+Just drop it under `~/Library/Application Support/Quicksilver/Actions` and make it executable by using `chmod 755 NewReminder.rb` in terminal (thanks to Luke for pointing it out), then restart Quicksilver.

 {% include_code lang:ruby NewReminder.rb %}